muttaqi/GrayWolf/README.md

 * String based properties only
 * No '(*', '*)', '[', ']', or '->' can be present in a string in the app tree
 * Only atomic functions with no stateful parameters can be used, and only for components with ids (thus, no event properties yet)
-* No empty ids, or ids of the form 'AnonX' where X is an integer
+* No empty ids, or ids of the form 'anonX' where X is an integer
 * No function can be named ApiHandler

 I am working towards lifting most of these restrictions.